Anguib Beach, Cagayan (Travel)

 A bitter truth that it always meets

-but being together will never be
+But being together will never be

-That’s just how people are s wrong
+That’s just how people are wrong

 Doesn’t mean that it looked perfect means it’s complete